rfdspeng/content-tagging-pipeline/README.md

 # <u>Future work</u>

-Jupyter notebooks and powerpoints are the main file types tested.
+1. Jupyter notebooks and powerpoints are the main file types tested.
 Converting and tagging PDF, HTML, Markdown need to be tested.

-Remove "Excel tutorial" from prompt.
-Tends to lead to hallucinations.

-keep-alive directive

-Instead of DuplicateChecker, use a new component that calls Milvus's `upsert` method (is this atomic?) or use a cache layer/lock to ensure atomic insertion.
+2. The prompt includes "Business intelligence and Excel tutorials: ["Data Analysis"]".
+I would recommend removing "Excel tutorials" and avoid anything like this, e.g. "Pandas tutorials", "SQL tutorials".
+It causes the LLM to sometimes hallucinate the tag as "X tutorial".
+3. In `lambda_function.py`, the pipeline is instantiated in `lambda_handler` to ensure that the OpenAI and Zilliz client connections are active for each invocation.
+Another option is to instantiate the pipeline outside of `lambda_handler` and use a keep-alive directive to keep the connections active.
+See [Lambda best practices](https://docs.aws.amazon.com/lambda/latest/dg/best-practices.html).
+4. The `DuplicateChecker` component checks for duplicate IDs before inserting into the vector database.
+There may be a race condition, however, if the same file is simultaneously uploaded multiple times and processed by the pipeline.
+One option is to create a new component that calls Milvus's `upsert` method, which checks for duplicate IDs.
+If this is atomic, then it solves the race condition.
+Another option is to use a cache layer or lock to ensure atomic insertion.

-There seems to be some run-to-run variation in the tagging through Lambda, but I don't know why.
+5. There seems to be some run-to-run variation in the tagging through Lambda that should be investigated.
 Temperature is 0.

+There are a couple of warning messages that are not important.
-## Warning message: No abbreviations file found for en.
-Using default abbreviations.

-When you run the pipeline, it checks whether it needs to "warm up" any of the components (components that need to warm up will have a `warm_up` method).
+1. **No abbreviations file found for en.
+Using default abbreviations.** When you run the pipeline, it checks whether it needs to "warm up" any of the components (components that need to warm up will have a `warm_up` method).
 This warning comes from warming up `DocumentSplitter` when `DocumentSplitter._use_sentence_splitter` is `True`: `DocumentSplitter.warm_up` -> `SentenceSplitter.__init__` -> `SentenceSplitter._read_abbreviations` -> checks if `site-packages/haystack/data/abbreviations/en.txt` exists (which it doesn't).
 It looks like this file can be used to specify additional abbreviations on top of the default abbreviations in the sentence tokenizer (see `SentenceSplitter.sentence_tokenizer._params.abbrev_types`).

-## Warning message: Xet Storage is enabled for this repo, but the 'hf_xet' package is not installed.
+2. **Xet Storage is enabled for this repo, but the 'hf_xet' package is not installed.
 Falling back to regular HTTP download.
-For better performance, install the package with: `pip install huggingface_hub[hf_xet]` or `pip install hf_xet`

-This message appears if `huggingface-hub`'s version is >= 0.30.0.
+For better performance, install the package with: `pip install huggingface_hub[hf_xet]` or `pip install hf_xet`.** This message appears if `huggingface-hub`'s version is >= 0.30.0.
 Adding `hf-xet` to `requirements.txt` causes the Lambda function to fail.
 See https://huggingface.co/docs/hub/en/storage-backends.

 # <u>Vector database collection creation</u>